gaphor/gaphas/README.txt

 has been rendered obsolete (mainly to speed up drawing).
 The view context passed to the Items draw() method has the following properties:

- view:     the view we're drawing to
+:view:     the view we're drawing to
- cairo:    the CairoContext to draw to
+:cairo:    the CairoContext to draw to
- selected: True if the item is actually selected in the view
+:selected: True if the item is actually selected in the view
- focused:  True if the item has the focus
+:focused:  True if the item has the focus
- hovered:  True if the mouse pointer if over the item.
+:hovered:  True if the mouse pointer if over the item.
 Only the top-most item
            is marked as hovered.
- dropzone: The item is marked as drop zone.
+:dropzone: The item is marked as drop zone.
 This happens then an item is
            dragged over the item and (if dropped) will become a child of this item.
- draw_all: True if everything drawable on the item should be drawn (e.g. when
+:draw_all: True if everything drawable on the item should be drawn (e.g. when
            calculating the bounding boxes).

-The View automatically calculates the bounding box for the item, based on the items drawn in the draw(context) function (this is only done once after each Item.update()).
+The View automatically calculates the bounding box for the item, based on the items drawn in the draw(context) function (this is only done when really necessary, e.g. after an update of the item).
 The bounding box is in viewport coordinates.

 The actual drawing is done by Painters (painter.py).
-A series of Painters have been defined: one for handles, one for items.
+A series of Painters have been defined: one for handles, one for items, etc.

 Tools
 -----